mikechambers/mikechambers.github.io/source/_posts/2006-03-25-flex-is-free.markdown

 Ok.
 I know that is a little annoying, but I keep seeing [fundamental misunderstandings][1] around Flex pricing.

-So, just to clarify, the Flex 2 SDK, which includes the Framework, compiler, debugger, docs, etc&#8230; will cost nothing.
-Nada, zilch&#8230; You ill be able to build and deploy Flex 2 apps using the framework for absolutely no cost (commercial, non-commercial, semi-commercial, etc&#8230;).
+So, just to clarify, the Flex 2 SDK, which includes the Framework, compiler, debugger, docs, etc... will cost nothing.
+Nada, zilch...
+You ill be able to build and deploy Flex 2 apps using the framework for absolutely no cost (commercial, non-commercial, semi-commercial, etc...).

 Btw, we will also have a completely free version of Flex Data Services (more on that in a seperate post).